EndeavourOS-Community-Editions/Community-Edition-installer-files/README.md

 # calamares-packagechooser
-Impementation for Community Edition installs with calamares packagechooser module
+Implementation for Community Edition installs with calamares packagechooser module

 ## How to get my Community Edition added into EndeavourOS installer?